iraf-community/iraf/INSTALL.md

     $ ./install 		# execute the install script

+The script will prompt you for the path to the default image directory, the cache directory and the binary files directory.
 Usually, you can everywhere use the default settings when asked from the install script.
+You will need to include the binary files directory in your PATH before proceeding to the `<make>` step.
+In BASH this can be done with the command:

+    $ export PATH=/path/to/iraf/bin/:$PATH

+where `</path/to/iraf/bin/>` is the binary files path specified to the install script.

-Configure the system for the proper architecture and build:
+Now you can configure the system for the proper architecture and build:

     $ make <arch>
     $ make sysgen 2>&1 | tee build.log